bscout9956/BubblesProcessing/README.md

 # Issues

 It lacks the collision detection that the original code has.

 I couldn't get to actually overlay an image of a bubble (and tint it) without having an absurd impact on performance or compiler crashes.

 # Misc

-Feel free to pull request anything interesting to this piece of wonderful code, I will be glad to see fixes or improvements to my sloppy >> beginner << code
+Feel free to pull request anything interesting to the code, I will be glad to see fixes or improvements to it.